|

 Risk is associated with many of life’s activities, including PAC classes.
 The

-will seek to minimize these risks by providing safe activity areas where
+College of Public Health and Human Sciences classes will seek to minimize these risks by providing safe activity areas where

 possible, adequate equipment, and capable instruction.
 It is highly